jmmnn/montecarlo_experiments/readme.md

 To run them you can install conda python:

 #installing Miniconda on Mac
+'''
 $wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh

 $bash miniconda.sh -p miniconda
+'''
 ##Creating a new conda environment called mc_experiments (you ca call it whatever you want).
-# I install also pandas which is a very useful package.
+I also install pandas which is a very useful package.
+'''
 $conda create --name mc_experiments pandas
+'''
 ##Activating it
+'''
 $source activate mc_experiments
+'''